awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 [Scope Identifier](#scope-identifier), [Partition ID](#partition-id-1), and
 [Resource Suffix](#resource-suffix)) MUST be appended together with the null byte, 0x00, and the SHA384 of the result should be taken as the final cache identifier.

-Each of the cache entry identifier formulas includes serialized information related to the branch key, as defined in the [Key Provider Info](../structures.md#key-provider-information).

 ### Encryption Materials